nasa/podaacpy/docs/source/quickstart.rst

 .. image:: granule.png

+For more information on this function, see :doc:`webservices`

 Exract a granule
 ^^^^^^^^^^^^^^^^
 `Extract Granule <http://podaac.jpl.nasa.gov/ws/extract/granule/index.html>`_ - subsets a granule in PO.DAAC catalog and produces either netcdf3 or hdf4 files.
 In the following code snippet we extract a granule with Dataset ID = **PODAAC-QSX25-L2B02**, shortName of **QSCAT_LEVEL_2B_V2**, granuleName **QS_S2B54295.20093261514**, offset the region contained within **-135.0 W, 30.0 N, -120.0 W, 40.0 N** and have it saved as **netcdf** ::

    result = podaacpy.extract_granule(shortName='ASCATA-L2-25km', granuleName='ascat_20130719_230600_metopa_35024_eps_o_250_2200_ovw.l2.nc', bbox='-180,-90,180,90', format='netcdf')

 The above request returns the relevant .netcdf file.
+For more information on this function, see :doc:`webservices`

 .. _mcc: